 Older cab cars and buildings often still have old asbestos insulation.
 When inhaled, asbestos can remain in the body and eventually lead to malignant tumor growth.
 Creosote, silica, and lead are common toxins that railroad workers face, which can lead to bladder cancer in the case of prolonged exposure.
 If a railroad worker believes that their bladder cancer diagnosis could have been avoidable if not for undue exposure to dangers on the job, they should speak with a Pennsylvania attorney.

-Speak with a Pennsylvania Bladder Cancer Attorney
+Speak with a PA Bladder Cancer Attorney

-A Pennsylvania bladder cancer lawyer could review your potential case to assess the damages you may be entitled to.
+A Pennsylvania railroad bladder cancer lawyer could review your potential case to assess the damages you may be entitled to.
 It is crucial to act promptly if you believe your cancer diagnosis is linked to your employer’s negligence, to ensure you do not miss the filing window and risk losing your right to sue.
 Schedule a consultation today.